-- a) Penalties are a percentage of the maximum mark available for the assessment component which has been submitted late. - b) All coursework assessments must have a published submission time which should be no later than 4pm and this time must be communicated effectively to students. - c) The late submission penalties which must be applied to coursework submitted after the published deadline are: - i) Up to and including 24 hours after the deadline, a penalty of 10%. - ii) More than 24 hours and up to and including 5 working days after the deadline; either a penalty of 10% or the mark awarded is reduced to the pass mark, whichever results in the lower mark. - iii) Where work is submitted outside of the stipulated late period (greater than 5 working days late) it should not be marked and a mark of zero awarded.
+a) Penalties are a percentage of the maximum mark available for the assessment component which has been submitted late.

+- b) All coursework assessments must have a published submission time which should be no earlier than 10am and no later than 4pm, and this submission time must be communicated effectively to students. - c) The late submission penalties which must be applied to coursework submitted after the published deadline are: - i) Up to and including 24 hours after the deadline, a penalty of 10% or the mark is reduced to the pass mark, whichever results in the higher mark. - ii) More than 24 hours and up to and including 5 working days after the deadline the mark awarded is reduced to the pass mark. - d) Work that does not achieve the pass mark and therefore does not demonstrate that competencies have been met will not be subject to a late penalty.